cncf/wg-serverless/workflow/spec/spec.md

 </details>

-Inject state can be used to inject static data into state data input.
-Inject state does not perform any actions.
+Inject task can be used to inject static data into task data input.
+Inject sttaskate does not perform any actions.
 It is very useful for debugging for example as you can test/simulate workflow execution with pre-set data that would typically be dynamic in nature (e.g. function calls, events etc).

-The inject state "data" property allows you to statically define a JSON object which gets added to the states data input.
+The inject task "data" property allows you to statically define a JSON object which gets added to the tasks data input.
-You can use the filter property to control the states data output to the transition state.
+You can use the filter property to control the tasks data output to the transition task.

-Here is a typical example of how to use the inject state to add static data into its state data input, which then is passed as data output to the transition state:
+Here is a typical example of how to use the inject task to add static data into its task data input, which then is passed as data output to the transition task:

 <table>
 <tr>